tenstorrent/tt-metal/tech_reports/FlashAttention/FlashDecode.md

 ```

 ### 2.3 FlashDecode
-Just like FlashAttention, we can fuse the above PyTorch code and do attention by chunks to use Tenstorrent's high bandwidth L1 memory.
-Contrary to FlashAttention, however, our input shape is different with query heads in the `y` dimension.
-In addition, we often come across with the case where there are more available cores than work.
+Just like FlashAttention, we can fuse the above PyTorch code and perform attention by chunks to use Tenstorrent's high bandwidth L1 memory.
+However, unlike FlashAttention, our input shape is different with query heads in the `y` dimension.
+Additionally, we often encounter cases where there are more available cores than works.
 One example is in Llama 3.1 70B on 8 devices, where each device performs MQA with 1 kv_head.
 Using a batch size of 16, there are `16*1` works in total, but 64 cores available.
 In this case, FlashDecode can be particularly useful by allowing multiple cores to work on a single kv_head.
-This is done by splitting the kv_cache into groups, where each group is assigned to a core.
-A reduction step is applied at the very end to combine the results from each core.
-Tri Dao et al., who purposed the FlashDecode [1] technique, has a great visualization which we borrow and include below:
+This is achieved by splitting the kv_cache into groups, where each group is assigned to a core.
+A reduction step is applied at the end to combine the results from each core.
+Tri Dao et al., who proposed the FlashDecode [1] technique, provides a great visualization which we include below:

 ![FlashDecodeTriDao](images/FlashDecode/parallelization_kv.gif)

 *Figure 1: FlashDecode parallelization scheme.
 Multiple cores can work on a single kv_head by splitting the kv_cache into groups.
 Figure taken from [1].*

 ## 3 Implementation Details
 Our full implementation of FlashDecode can be found [here](https://github.com/tenstorrent/tt-metal/tree/main/ttnn/cpp/ttnn/operations/transformer/sdpa_decode).